Looking for educational TV shows for your kids to watch on Netflix, Hulu Plus, Amazon Prime or YouTube?

 (Online, Amazon Prime / Hulu) – Alot of segments are available online on the SeseameStreet.org website.
 This is a great show for young kids.
 [Educational/Quality Rating: 3.5]

 (Amazon Instant Video) Leapfrog has several educational shows that include math, reading and getting ready for preschool.
 For example Math Adventure To The Moon teaches basic counting skills.
 Note that some of the one’s that are on DVD aren’t available on demand.
+If you’re looking for educational shows for kids about math, don’t miss this series!
 (Animation) [Educational/Quality Rating: 4.5]

 - Peep and the Big Wide World